HerdingMediumAustralia

 Frequently Asked Questions

-Is the Australian Cattle good for apartment living?
+Is the Australian Cattle a good apartment dog?

 Is the Australian Cattle good for first-time owners?